tgirke/rcf/rates.md

 # Big Data Storage

 * $1000 per 10TB of usable and backedup storage space.
-Storage pool is shared among all user accounts of a lab.
+Storage pool is shared among all user accounts of a registered lab.

 # Ownership models